Floride Findley (1931 - 2020) - Obituary

 After moving to Easley, S.C. in 1958, she became the office manager/bookkeeper for the family-owned and operated Findley's Pharmacy, supporting the successful entrepreneurial enterprise of her husband, while also serving as a Scout Leader, PTA volunteer and substitute teacher, and raising four children.
 Appointed in 1979 to the Pickens County Board of Voter Registration and later to the Election Commission, she served proudly until her retirement.
 Strongly believing in civic duty, she made many contributions to Easley through her work with the Easley Junior Woman's Club (charter member and past president), the Better Homes Club, and the Woman's Club of Easley (past president).

-Graveside services and burial will be held Tuesday, September 22, 2020 at Robinson Memorial Gardens, Powdersville Road at 2:00 p.m. with the Rev. Doctors Bill Seel and Christie Gravely of Easley Presbyterian Church and her nephew Rev. Parker Agnew of Perry (GA) Presbyterian Church officiating.
+Graveside services and burial will be held Tuesday, September 22, 2020, at Robinson Memorial Gardens, Powdersville Road at 2:00 p.m. with the Rev. Doctors Bill Seel and Christie Gravely of Easley Presbyterian Church officiating, and a dear nephew, the Rev. Parker Agnew of Perry (GA) Presbyterian Church assisting.

 In lieu of flowers, memorials may be made to Easley Presbyterian Church, 200 South First Street, Easley, SC 29640